CEO, Vulcan Consulting and former Minister of European Affairs for Ireland

 The result was that at the EPP Congress, I was not only representing my country as a national candidate, but I was also the candidate supported by the EPP’s youth organisation, which spans over 40 countries.

-You then resigned as Minister for European Affairs two years after your appointment due to your decision to vote against your party, Fine Gael, in relation to the Protection of Life during Pregnancy Bill.
+You then resigned as Minister for European Affairs two years after your appointment due to your stance against abortion and your decision to vote against the Protection of Life during Pregnancy Bill which was put forward by your party, Fine Gael, and which permitted abortion in limited circumstances.
 Do you have any regrets about the circumstances of that resignation?

 I was forced to resign, I did not resign voluntarily.
 I was expelled from my party for not supporting that legislation and I still believe the decision was heavy-handed and wrong.
 The interesting thing is that all of the political parties in Ireland now have a free vote on conscience issues.
 I don’t see myself as having resigned, I see myself as having been forced out most unfairly and after working around the clock for two years for my country.
 I have no regrets whatsoever.
 Of course, I would have loved to have continued as minister but I think if you don’t stand for anything in politics there is very little reason for being there.